Obituary for My Father

 Dad didn’t tolerate fools gladly, and disliked snobbery and pretentiousness.

 He hated hypocrisy.
 He had no airs and graces and could mix easily in any company.

 He had a wide circle of friends.
 Most of all he loved his family.
-There were three children- myself Mark and Naomi.
+There were three children- myself Mark (below left) and Naomi (below right)